amykr777/redirectme/README.md

 - Takes a url or list of urls and fuzzes them for Open redirect issues.
 - Fast AF.
 - Custom URL's and Payloads.
+- You can add more payloads in payloads.txt.
 - That's all nothing much.

 ## Installation: